The Tussauds Group

-The Tussauds Group was an entertainment company which is now a part of Merlin Entertainments.
-It was based in Poole, Dorset from where it managed a portfolio of brands and over 50 attractions that included the Madame Tussauds waxworks, Legoland Theme Parks, Legoland Discovery Centres, Sea Life Centres, PortAventura Park in Spain, Gardaland in Italy, Heide Park Resort in Germany, The Dungeons, The London Eye, The Blackpool Tower attractions, The Orlando Eye, Warwick Castle, Alton Towers, Thorpe Park, and Chessington World of Adventures.
+The Tussauds Group was a visitor attractions company based in London, United Kingdom.
+Its portfolio of attractions included the Madame Tussauds waxworks, Heide Park Resort in Germany, The London Eye, Warwick Castle, Alton Towers, Thorpe Park, and Chessington World of Adventures.

-Merlin Entertainments bought the company in 2007, thus becoming the world's second largest leisure group after Disney.
+The company was purchased by The Blackstone Group and merged with Merlin Entertainments in 2007.

 History

 The 1700s

 The physician, Philippe Curtius began to create organs and biological structures from wax.
 After creating organs, Curtius went on to recreate notable people in society out of the medium too.
 Curtius put these models on display to the public in Berne, Switzerland where they caught the attention of the French royal family.
 In 1765, the royal family invited Curtius to display his exhibits in Paris.
 When moving to Paris, Curtius bought with him a housekeeper and her daughter, Marie Grosholtz, who Curtius then took on as an apprentice of his work.

 Under Curtius’ teaching, Marie became renowned for her modelling, completing portraits of Jean-Jacques Rousseau and Voltaire.
 This led to Marie being invited to the royal court at Versailles where she was employed as a teacher.
 In 1795, Marie married François Tussaud with whom she had two sons.
 After the French Revolution in 1789, Marie continued her modelling and made death masks of her deceased ex-employers.
 Upon the death of Curtius in 1794, Marie inherited his estate, including his properties and his workshop.